silpedro/silpedro/README.md

 📄 Know about my experiences here on **[linkedIn](linkedin.com/in/silpedro)**

-💻 July/2023 Goals:
+💻 September/2023 Goals:
+- Make daily commits;
-- Create a personal website about my resume
+- Get a new feedback about my job;
-- Get promoted at my current job
-- Make new connections!
+- Have a job interview to see if I still can do it XD;
+- Start a new programming language!
+(Ruby, C or Java, they seem pretty hard...)

 🎓 I have a technical course of **Systems Analysis and Development** and am doing a Full-Stack course!